donbright/earcutr/README.md

 particular revealed that the zorder() function was a source of some a lot of work by the CPU.
-In particular the conversion from floating point 64 bit numbers in the input arguments, to the 32 bit integer, can be tricky since the conversion can be optimized in various unusual ways
+In particular the conversion from floating point 64 bit numbers in the input arguments, to the 32 bit integer, can be important to improving speed.

 * inline by-hand is important

 Most of the time in C++ you can assume the compiler figures out inlining.
-In Rust, however, the point_in_triangle and area function inside ear_checker wont get inlined unless specifically indicated with the inline macro
+In Rust, however, the point_in_triangle and area function inside ear_checker wont get inlined unless specifically indicated with the inline macro.

-* Vector [Indexing] and bounds checking in Rust
+* Vector [Indexing] and bounds checking in Rust doesn't hurt speed here

 As mentioned, this code is implemented as a double-linked list sitting on top of a vector, an the 'pointers' are actually indexes into the vector.
+There are several macros used that represent the normal linked list language, such as next!(index) prev!(index), which take index integers as input, and return a Node or Reference to Node.
+Each index uses Rust's built in vector indexing, which uses 'bounds checking' so it will panic immediately if memory outside the vector range is accessed on accident.
+The panic and backtrace will report exactly what line the access occured and the value of the index that was too large to use.

+Theoretically this slows down the program.
+In practice, it does not.
-It has been written so that its easy to switch to 'unsafe' vector indexing at any time, to compare speed with 'safe' (not bounds checked) indexing.
+This has been tested extensively because the macros like next!() and prev!() have been written in a way that it is extremely easy to switch back and forth between bounds-checked vector indexing, and unsafe vector indexing using get_unchecked(), and re-run 'cargo bench water' to compare them.

-The result of this comparison testing is that unsafe indexing does not significantly affect speed.
-The benchmarks were within measurement error.
+The benchmark of water shapes shows the difference is within error, except for tiny shapes like water3b, where the benefit is so tiny as to not be worth it for most usage.

 * Iteration vs loops

 This code has converted several javascript for loops into Rust iteration.
-The read-only immutable iterator was custom built, which is relatively easy because Rust is designed to make it easy.
-A Mutable iterator however was a challenge not yet met.
-But the end result is much less code used, with no visible negative performance.
-Actually in some functions, like find_hole_bridge, switching to iteration was a pretty good speed increase, of several percentage points for some large inputs.
+In theory this is slower.
+In practice, it is not, and in some cases it is actually faster, especially in find_hole_bridge.
+In theory iterators are easier to read and write, take up less code, and have less bugs.

 ## This triangulator in other languages